Skip to main content

 Alpha Omega Alpha, founded in 1902, is a medical honor society dedicated to the belief that we can improve care for all by recognizing high educational achievement, honoring gifted teaching, encouraging the development of leaders in academia and the community, supporting the ideals of humanism, and promoting service to others.
 Election to Alpha Omega Alpha signifies a lasting commitment to scholarship, leadership, professionalism, and service.
 Membership in the society confers recognition of someone’s dedication to the profession and art of healing.
 UNC’s chapter of AOA was founded in 1954 and is proud to induct new medical students, residents, fellows, faculty, and alumni into the chapter each year.

 Historically, for medical students, those with scholastic qualifications that place them in the upper 30% of the class were eligible for AOA nomination.
-However, beginning with the Spring 2023 election, grades will no longer be considered a criterion for eligibility.
+However, beginning with the Spring 2023 election, class standing based on grades will no longer be considered a criterion for eligibility.
+Students must only have passed all Application Phase courses.
 All students who meet the following criteria are encouraged to apply.
 Each year, two elections are held – Junior AOA (Spring) and Senior AOA (Fall).
 Each year, 25% of the total number of the class expected to graduate may be inducted.
+Inductees in the Fall will be notified prior to the ERAS submission deadline.

-To be considered eligible for Spring 2024 elections, students must:
+To be considered eligible for Fall 2024 elections, students must:

 (2) Be enrolled in the School of Medicine.
 Students participating in a dual degree program or a research year are not eligible during their leave of absence, but are eligible during the spring before they start their graduate school program or research year, or in the fall prior to graduating when they are re-enrolled as School of Medicine students.
 To clarify, for the fall election, students are only eligible for AOA induction in the fall immediately prior to their graduation.